What Is a Direct Stock Purchase Plan (DSPP)?

 Then, that dollar amount is applied toward purchasing shares in that company’s stock, which can include fractional shares.
 For example, let’s say that one share of a company’s stock currently costs $20.
 If an investor sets up an ACH withdrawal of $50 monthly, then, each month they have purchased 2.5 shares of that company’s stock.

 One of the benefits of investing through a direct stock purchase plan is the ability to incrementally invest in an inexpensive way.
 This might make it a good choice for some first-time investors with smaller amounts of money to invest, with initial deposits ranging from $100 to $500.
 In some cases, initial deposit minimums can be waived if you purchase a certain dollar value of stock every month.
+But again, it may be difficult to achieve portfolio diversification with DSPP.

 What to Consider Before Buying DSPPs

-Plus, many DSPPs charge initial setup fees, and may have other investment fees, including ones for each purchase transaction or sale.
+In addition, many DSPPs charge initial setup fees, and may have other investment fees, including ones for each purchase transaction or sale.
 Although they may be small, these fees can build up over time.
 And it may be challenging to re-sell shares without the use of a broker, which makes this investment strategy more of a long-term one.

-Plus, any time a share is purchased, some degree of stock volatility comes along with it—how much depends upon what is happening with that specific company and the overall levels of turbulence in the market.
+Plus, any time a share is purchased, some degree of stock volatility comes along with it — how much depends upon what is happening with that specific company and the overall levels of turbulence in the market.

 Here’s something else to consider: When owning stock in just one company, or only a couple of them, portfolios aren’t diversified.
-When you diversify your investment assets, it helps to spread out the degree of risk—that’s because, if one stock’s value decreases, others may rise to balance out that portfolio.
+When you diversify your investment assets, it helps to spread out the degree of risk.
+That’s because, if one stock’s value decreases, others may rise to balance out that portfolio.

 The Takeaway